jletey/PoBT/README.md

 The script that finds the hits, which is called from `main.m`, is called `hits.m`.

 ## Part 2 : Analysing the Hits
-The script that analyses the hits, which is called from `main.m`, is called `distances.m`.
+The script that analyses the hits, which is called from `main.m`, is called `distances.m`. `distances.m` calculates the distances between every weak and strong site.